vielmetti/vacuum/content/2021/0002-what-is-your-superpower.md

 group got a lot smaller - mostly people who were either working independently or who are retired.
 The pandemic stopped our in-person meetings but we carry on with Zoom.
-I can't always make lunch because of the current jobby-job but I try, and I look forward to seeing folks again.
+I can't always make lunch because of my current jobby-job but I try, and I look forward to seeing folks again.

 ## Writing for publication